 A few men had quite minor side effects from the chemotherapy and were able to keep working throughout their treatment.
 Most men, however, had more significant side effects and many men found having chemotherapy a difficult experience.

-Common side effects include tiredness, weakness, nausea, vomiting, diarrhoea, hair loss, weight change, and altered taste.
+Common side effects include: tiredness, weakness, nausea, vomiting, diarrhoea, hair loss, weight change, and an altered sense of taste.
 A couple of men had severe constipation.
-Some men also experienced bone and joint pain, loss of fingernails and toenails, mouth sores and numbness in fingers and toes.
+Some men also experienced bone and joint pain, loss of fingernails and toenails, and mouth sores and numbness in fingers and toes.
 One man described being in ‘huge discomfort’ when the skin came off the bottom of his feet after chemotherapy.
-Often, men experienced worse symptoms as their treatment progressed but they also tended to follow a pattern so men were able to expect the side effects and try to manage them.
+Often, men experienced worse symptoms as their treatment progressed, but their symptoms also tended to follow a pattern, so they were able to expect the side effects and try to manage them.

 Age at interview: 52